zenparsing/js-classes-1.1/docs/motivation.md

 - Be internally consistent, with few, if any, special cases or unexpected feature interactions.
 - Have a pleasant, usable, and uncontroversial syntax.
 - Allow transpiler-based dialects by being syntactically orthogonal to known existing class extensions.
 - Be complete.
-We don't expect to have to add of any new kinds of class elements in the foreseeable future.
+We don't expect to have to add many if any new kinds of class elements in the foreseeable future.
+- Allow room for future expansion anyway.
+It's rare that someone thinks of everything up front.